logos-maker/ikiGUI/README.md

 One good place to find free suitable knobs for your plug is [here.](https://www.g200kg.com/en/webknobman/gallery.php) On that page, click on one knob you like and then press 'Easy Rendering'.
 On the next screen press 'Export Exec'.
-Right click on the .png image in your web-browser and save it.
+Right click on the .png image in your web-browser and save it if it doesn't get downloaded automatically.

-Next you need to convert the image to a BMP file.
+Next you need to convert the PNG image to a BMP file.
-Open the image in a program like gimp or what you like, and export the image to a BMP file using ARGB formatting.
+Open the image in a program and export the image to a BMP file using ARGB formatting.
 After saving the image, you can convert it to a C-array that you can include in your project C code.
 For conversion to a C-array, there is a program called asset_conv.c included in this repository if you don't have a program to do the job.

 Then you also need a background image for your knobs to be displayed upon.
-Use som type of graphics program like Gimp or what you like to use.
+Use a external graphics program like Gimp or what you like to use.
-And place all your text, background color and everything you want visible on your front panel. it's good to make usage of layers when designing, so you can move and change separate things without problems.
-If you use layers, you can also try out your assets in the top layers.
+And make your background color, text and everything you want visible on your front panel that has a static look.
+It's good to make usage of layers when designing, so you can move and change separate things without problems.
+If you use layers, you can also try out your assets in the top layers in the graphics program.

-Then when you are ready, you can then export it all except your assets as a BMP image.
+Then when you are ready, you can then export it all except your movin assets like knobs as a BMP image.
-And then convert it to a c-array to include to your project.
+And then convert it to a c-array to include to your project so your graphics will be embedded into your plug.

 ## What is a [tile map](https://en.wikipedia.org/wiki/Text_mode)?
 A tile map is used to create a 2D grid of graphics.
 Examples of this is found everywhere in 80's computers and video games, and was used to display characters and build levels in computer games.
 The tile map is stored in a array, where the first elements is the first row, followed by the second row and so on.
 And the first element is the upper left.
-By changing the numbers in the array, you selects what graphical elements to show in each position in the tile map.
-Historically you used built in graphics modes in the computers graphics chips for this.
+By changing the numbers in the array, you selects what graphical element to show in each position in the tile map.
+Historically this used built in graphics modes in the computers graphics chips.
-And this tile map would be called a character map and it told what character should be placed for every position of the intire screen.
+And this tile map/character map told what character should be placed for every position of the intire screen.

 ## How to create and make use of tile maps with ikiGUI
-First you need to define an object for the window.
+To have a place to put your graphics, need to define an object for a window.
 You simply do this by writing...
 ```
 ikigui_screen mywin ; // This will define an object called mywin.
 The name mywin is unique for your project.
 ```

 Then you need graphics that you can use as a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas) And you need a place for storing that image.
 You do this by writing...
 ```
 ikigui_frame knob_anim; // knob_anim is the name of the array that is in the included file knob.h
 ```

-Then you need to fill it with graphics.
+Then you need to fill the ikigui_frame with graphics.
 For that we prepare a BMP picture converted to an array, and then include that in your program.
 You include this by writing...
 ```
 #include "gfx/knob.h" // gfx is the catalog and knob.h is the file with the array of the BMP picture.